mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2606.26373v1">Hybrid privacy-aware semantic search: SVD-truncated document geometry and CKKS-encrypted query reranking under a restricted threat model</a></h3>
+  <h3><a href="http://arxiv.org/abs/2606.26373v2">Hybrid privacy-aware semantic search: SVD-truncated document geometry and CKKS-encrypted query reranking under a restricted threat model</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Information Retrieval-5BC0EB">
   <p><b>Published on:</b> 2026-06-24T20:50:58Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Sergey Kurilenko</p>
-    <p><b>Summary:</b> Dense embeddings power semantic search and retrieval-augmented generation, but embedding-inversion attacks can reconstruct source text from a vector: when a vector database leaks, the documents behind it leak too.
-The textbook defences are extremes - encrypting the whole search homomorphically is sound but too slow at million-document scale, while privacy noise degrades ranking long before it protects.
-We study a middle path exploiting the asymmetry between the static collection and the dynamic query.
-The collection is protected geometrically: each vector is truncated onto a lower-dimensional SVD subspace and rotated by a secret orthogonal transform known only to the owner.
-The query is protected cryptographically: it is reranked under CKKS homomorphic encryption, so an honest-but-curious server never sees the query or the scores.
-CKKS parameters come from a small offline benchmark.
-  We prove a tight lower bound on the reconstruction error of any attacker confined to the protected subspace.
-On one million documents and five encoders the scheme preserves ranking quality (slightly improving it on strong encoders, as a linear denoiser) at sub-second latency, and an off-the-shelf inversion attack on the protected space collapses to the noise floor.
-We then test stronger adversaries: a known-plaintext attacker recovers the rotation by orthogonal Procrustes from about as many leaked pairs as the retained dimension; the public product-quantization codes preserve most nearest-neighbour structure; and random-projection, calibrated-noise and BEIR baselines show the truncation is an encoder-dependent accuracy cost, not a free denoiser.
-We state the limits: query confidentiality is cryptographic, but document protection is an empirical obfuscation layer (SVD truncation plus a secret rotation), not a cryptographic primitive, and we delimit the threat model for each claim.</p>
+    <p><b>Summary:</b> Dense embeddings power semantic search and retrieval-augmented generation, yet a leaked vector database also leaks the text behind it, because embeddings can be inverted with high fidelity.
+Fully homomorphic search is sound but far too slow at million-document scale, while privacy noise degrades ranking before it protects.
+We study a middle path built on an asymmetry: the static document collection is protected geometrically - each vector is SVD-truncated onto a lower-dimensional subspace and rotated by a secret orthogonal transform held only by the data owner - while the dynamic query is protected cryptographically under CKKS, so an honest-but-curious server never sees query values or similarity scores.
+We prove a tight lower bound on the reconstruction error of any decoder confined to the protected subspace.
+On a one-million-document corpus with five encoders the protection preserves - and on the strongest encoders slightly improves - retrieval quality, a linear-denoiser effect, at sub-second latency, while an off-the-shelf inversion attack collapses to the noise floor.
+We also quantify the boundary: a known-plaintext attacker recovers the secret rotation by orthogonal Procrustes from about as many leaked pairs as the retained dimension.
+The same asymmetric geometry doubles as a privacy-preserving semantic data-loss-prevention primitive for LLM firewalls: a server holding only the protected vectors detects whether a candidate matches a confidential reference corpus at near parity with a plaintext detector, degrading gracefully under text obfuscation.
+We state the limits plainly: query confidentiality is cryptographic, but document protection rests on SVD truncation and a secret rotation that form an empirical obfuscation layer, not a cryptographic primitive, under a clearly delimited threat model.</p>
   </details>
 </div>